A Consistent Track Record

 Over the ensuing 18 months, The Picerne Group invested several hundred million dollars in real estate secured notes purchased on a direct basis from major financial institutions.
 During this period, The Picerne Group was the largest single asset Class A apartment note buyer in the western U.S.

 Opportunities to access existing Class A apartments at attractive margins through note purchases became rare in the middle of 2011, due to a recovering market.
-At the same time, The Picerne Group identified the beginning of a multifamily development cycle for Class A properties in The Picerne Group’s core markets of Southern California, Denver and Las Vegas.
-The Picerne Group also identified a significant competitive advantage: the ability to finance unentitled land.
-As a result, The Picerne Group shifted to its current strategic plan of land acquisition, entitlement and apartment development, at above market returns.
+Recognizing this shift, The Picerne Group identified the beginning of a multifamily development cycle for Class A properties and created a fully integrated multifamily apartment company.
+Initially, our efforts were centered on our core markets of Southern California, Denver, and Las Vegas.
+Over time, our strategy evolved to focus solely on acquiring and entitling land in coastal Southern California cities.

 1988